Carson-Newman's nursing program shines in reaccreditation process

 “They all have advanced education degrees, are involved in community outreach, clinical practice and have cutting edge skills and knowledge to teach our students,” she said.

 Carson-Newman’s nursing program offers bachelor and master’s level degrees.
 Bachelor level nursing programs are offered in the traditional and accelerated tracks.
 Advanced degrees are available for Family Nurse Practitioner, Nurse Educator and a combined degree.
-An Online RN to BSN Program is also available.
+An Online RN to BSN Program and Online Master of Science in Nursing - Family Nurse Practitioner are also available.